Ralph Reader: War service

 Through the prewar Gang Shows, Reader became friends with Air Commodore Archibald Boyle, the deputy director of RAF Intelligence.
 The German Ambassador, Joachim von Ribbentrop, attended the 1938 London Gang Show and invited Reader to visit the Hitler Youth Movement in Germany.
 Boyle persuaded Reader to become an Intelligence Officer in the Royal Air Force Volunteer Reserve with the rank of Flight Lieutenant, although the diplomatic situation had deteriorated before he could take up von Ribbentrop's invitation.

 On the outbreak of war, Boyle sent Reader to France for undercover work, in the guise of running a concert party, for which some former Gang Show members were recruited into the RAF.
-The show was entitled "Ralph Reader and Ten Blokes from the Gang Show" and, besides allowing Reader to complete intelligence tasks, had a positive effect on morale.
+The show was entitled Ralph Reader and Ten Blokes from the Gang Show.
+Besides allowing Reader to complete intelligence tasks, it had a positive effect on morale.

-On returning to England, Reader was ordered to expand the Gang Shows, while his visits to RAF stations allowed Reader to monitor subversive propaganda which was a concern of the RAF high command.
-Reader eventually raised twenty-four RAF Gang Show units and two female WAAF units with a total establishment of nearly four hundred serving personnel.
+On returning to England, Reader was ordered to expand the Gang Shows, while his visits to RAF stations allowed Reader to monitor subversive propaganda, which was a concern of the RAF high command.
+Reader eventually raised twenty-four RAF Gang Show units and two female WAAF units, with a total establishment of nearly four hundred serving personnel.
 The RAF Gang Shows toured nearly every theatre of war, from Iceland to Burma.

 By 1944, Gang Show units were estimated to have travelled 100,000 miles and entertained 3,500,000 servicemen.
 Some of those who served in the RAF Gang Shows would later become well known entertainers, such as Peter Sellers, Tony Hancock, Harry Worth, Dick Emery and Cardew Robinson.
-For his services to the Royal Air Force he was awarded an MBE (Military Division) in 1943.
+For his services to the Royal Air Force, Reader was awarded an MBE (Military Division) in 1943.